scrapinghub/web-poet/docs/intro/from-ground-up.rst

 write ``def extract(url, html): ...`` functions", and call it a day.

-In practice you may need to use other information to extract data from a web page, not only :class:`~.HttpResponse` (which is URL of this page and its HTTP response body, decoded to unicode).
+In practice you may need to use other information to extract data from a web page, not only :class:`~.HttpResponse`.
 For example, you may want to

 * render a web page in a headless browser like Splash_,